TYTTYTTYT/slurm-gpu-report/README.md

 # Slurm GPU Report

-`slurm_gpu_report.sh` is a Bash script that summarizes GPU allocation and job usage in a Slurm cluster.
+`slurm_gpu_report` is a Bash command that summarizes GPU allocation and job usage in a Slurm cluster.
 It provides **three views** (nodes, jobs, users) and can export results to **CSV**.

 ## ✨ Features